R-FORCE: Robust Learning for Random Recurrent Neural Networks: Methods

-The segmented configuration is shown in Fig.~\ref{fig:R-FORCE_otherDistributions}F and its computational results indicate that it corresponds to an error curve with optimal values at higher values of $g$, i.e. $g>1.5$.
-According to this observation, we notice when $g > 1.5$, the rightest arc, i.e. $r_1$, has radius close to $[1.2, 1.4]$ which is consistent with the one circle case in Fig.~\ref{fig:R-FORCE_otherDistributions}A. Thus we deduce that assigning the right component of spectrum of $M_R$ into the optimal region, i.e. $[1.2, 1.4]$ is critical for network's stability.
-The idea leads us to come up with the R-FORCE distribution in Fig.~\ref{fig:R-FORCE_otherDistributions}A. This distribution is fulfilled by combining four generating principles described above: multiple circular sets, non-uniform distance, unequal density and segmented sets.
-Four circles are used in this setup.
-The radii are $[0.7, 0.72, 0.9, 1.2] \times g$ labeled as $r_1,r_2,r_3,r_4$, respectively.
-The density of each circle is set according to the following formula obtained based on empirical computations
+\textit{Segmented Circles}.
+Another plausible distribution variant applies arc segments instead of full circles, which can be achieved by generating $\theta$ in a specific range rather than $[0, \pi]$.
+Due to the conjugate pairs of the eigenvalues, the arcs will be replicated on their conjugated quadrant.
+We first equally divide the upper half of the complex plane into four fan-shaped regions without overlap, each containing one arc with a radius $r_i$.
+Eigenvalues are then uniformly sampled on each arc, following the same densities as Fig.~\ref{fig:R-FORCE_otherDistributions}~E. The segmented configuration, shown in Fig.~\ref{fig:R-FORCE_otherDistributions}~F, results in an error curve with optimal values at higher $g$ values $(g \geq 1.6)$.
+Notably, when $g \geq 1.6$, the rightmost arc ($r_1$) has a radius close to $[1.2, 1.4]$, consistent with the single circle case in Fig.~\ref{fig:R-FORCE_otherDistributions}~B. This observation suggests that positioning the right component of the $M_R$ spectrum into the optimal region $[1.2, 1.4]$ is crucial for network stability.
+These insights lead to the development of the R-FORCE distribution in Fig.~\ref{fig:R-FORCE_otherDistributions}~A, which combines the four generating principles mentioned above: multiple circular sets, non-uniform distance, unequal density, and segmented sets.
+As a result, the R-FORCE distribution significantly improves performance and provides stable configurations for Rank1-RRNN.
+The radius and density of each circle follow an empirically obtained formula: